 – We must consider that we do not get an organoid with only mature cells; immature cells remain and can influence the pathology.
 We need additional time to optimize our organoids to mirror neurodegenerative conditions.

 Nor can one study cognitive behaviours in an organoid.
 For example, researchers still need to study memory deficits in living mice.
 But with the help of organoids, many parts of an experiment can be done without animals, unlike previous research where there was a lack of alternatives.

 Protocols and infrastructures

 Ivan and his team expect to need another two years to create qualified organoids.
 They must also produce a simple and clear description in form of a research protocol, which is easy to follow for others who will use the model.

 Short delivery times and large-scale production at a relatively low cost provide good conditions for use.
-But in order to bring about a real change, an infrastructure is also needed with equipment and knowledge that the individual researcher is aware of and can have access to.
+But in order to bring about a real change, infrastructure adaptations towards high-throughput must be developed and made available to the individual researcher.

 Challenges and possibilities